keboola/connection-docs/extractors/other/aws-s3/index.md

 {: .image-popup}
 ![Screenshot - Header & Primary Key](/extractors/other/aws-s3/ui7.png)

-The table columns
+There are three options for determining column names:

- - **Set manually** --- This option enables the **Set Headers** input to manually specify all columns in the table.
+ - **Set headers manually** --- This option enables the **Set Headers** input to manually specify all columns in the table.
  - **Read from the file(s) header** --- This option assumes that each file has a header on the first line.
  A random file will be chosen to extract the header and the first line in all files will be removed.
  - **Generated automatically** --- The columns will be named sequentially as `col_1`, `col_2` and so on.

-**Primary Key** can be used to specify Primary key in storage, which can be used with **Incremental Load** and **New Files Only** to create a configuration, that incrementally loads all new files into a table in Storage.
+**Primary Key** can be used to specify the primary key in Storage, which can be used with **Incremental Load** and **New Files Only** to create a configuration that incrementally loads all new files into a table in Storage.

 ### Audit